-Prior or during the deployment of the Axis in-vehicle solution, it is recommended to deploy the Axis body worn camera solution.
+Prior or during the deployment of the Axis in-vehicle solution, it is recommended to deploy the Axis body worn camera solution (only if a body worn camera system is being used).
 In the camera profile section, ensure that Broadcast and Receive Wireless signal has been toggled too on.
 In the about section of the AXIS W800 System Controller you will find the system ID which will be deployed into the Event Bridge for OnLogic component further along in this guide.

-This guide is primarily focused on the deployment of the in-vehicle solution, however there needs to be serious consideration of how the central server receives the invehicle video as well as the body worn camera video.
+This guide is primarily focused on the deployment of the in-vehicle solution, however there needs to be serious consideration of how the central server receives the in-vehicle video as well as the body worn camera video.
 The server needs to be licensed and sized accordingly.
 This will be covered in more detail later in this document.

 - A typical officer will record around 3hrs of video per shift.
 That could potentially generate 32GB of data total which will then need to be replicated.
 With that in mind as a data point, if you have 10 officers per day with a retention time of 90 days: (10 officers) x (32GB) = 320GB per day (90days) = 29TB.
-This math is based off of the above information and 2 1080p cameras; one forward facing and one transportation area camera, recording at 30FPS. - The amount of storage required for the body worn camera (BWC) will also need to be calculated.
-1hr of 1080p BWC video will generate 5GB of data.
+This math is based off of the above information and 2 1080p cameras; one forward facing and one transportation area camera, recording at 30FPS. - The amount of storage required for the body worn camera (body worn camera) will also need to be calculated.
+1hr of 1080p body worn camera video will generate 5GB of data.
 An officer records rough 3hrs per shift.
 (5GB) (3hrs) = 15GB per shift per officer.
 Multiplied by the number of retention days will help size the system appropriately.